KunYi/threadx-nuvoton-m487/README.md

 The goal of this project is to provide a working ThreadX RTOS environment on the Nuvoton M487 MCU, enabling developers to:

 - Evaluate the performance and behavior of ThreadX on Nuvoton's Cortex-M4 platform.
-- Use this as a reference or base for further embedded development with ThreadX on the M480 series.
+- This can serve as a reference or base for further embedded development with ThreadX on the M480 series.

 ## ✅ Features